lmorchard/plugindir/README.markdown

     * application/cache
     * application/cache/twig

+* Test Your Install
+    * Restart Apache sudo /etc/init.d/apache2 reload
+    * Requset the homepage.
+If you see errors, tail application/logs/{date}.log.php
+    * A successful install will redirect you to /{locale}/ and you will see the homepage

+* Everything is working, right?
+Ok...

 * Run this to import initial plugin definitions:
     * `php htdocs/index.php util/import plugins-info/*json`
         * You may need to do this as the Apache user, or another user in same group.
         * This will attempt to write to the same logs, caches, etc as the web app.
+        * For this and other php commands you can do `sudo -u www-data php {rest of command}`

 * Creating the initial admin user:
     * `php htdocs/index.php util/createlogin admin lorchard@mozilla.com admin`
         * First argument is the login name (ie. 'admin')
         * Second argument is a valid email address (ie. 'lorchard@mozilla.com')
         * Third argument is the access role for the user (ie. admin, editor, member)
+        * Same caveat about running as apache or another user...
     * Note the password generated and displayed on a successful new login creation:

         Profile ID 10 created for 'admin4'